 Note that a given relationship, such as first cousins, can share varying amounts of DNA because of recombination (“shuffling” that occurs at conception).
 You usually share about 850 cM with a first cousin, but that number could be as low as 553 or as high as 1,225 cM.
 Likewise, a single shared-cM value could indicate a variety of relationships.
 For example, 1,200 shared cM could indicate a first cousin, great-grandparent, grandparent, or great-niece.
 You’ll need more information to sift through these similar values.

 In addition, note that different DNA testing companies have different methods of calculating and presenting amounts of shared DNA.
+(Click here to download a handy comparison chart of the major DNA testing companies.)
 As a result, you and a match may share different amounts of cM when comparing at different services.